 Life insurance helps relieve the financial burden of death on the family.

 Life insurance benefits to surviving family members when the insured dies.
-Depending upon the terms of the policy, life insurance compensates a family for a loss of wages; help the families covers medical expenses and ensure that the beneficiaries have adequate funds to pay for final expenses.
+Depending upon the terms of the policy, life insurance compensates a family for a loss of wages; helps the families cover medical expenses and ensure that the beneficiaries have adequate funds to pay for final expenses.